Van der Ham

-Van der Ham or Van den Ham is a Dutch toponymic surname meaning "from the ham".
+Van der Ham, Vanderham, Van Derham, Van den Ham, or Van Ham is a Dutch toponymic surname meaning "from the ham".
 The Dutch word ham (as well as hem) only survives in place names and used to refer to alluvial land in a curve of a river.
 Several places exist with the name Ham or Den Ham so that the surname, especially in the form Van Ham, could refer to a specific location.

 Notable people with the surname include: